STLCC - Quick Facts

 St. Louis Community College is the largest community college district in Missouri and one of the largest in the United States.
 Local voters approved by a two-to-one margin the formation of the Junior College District of St. Louis-St. Louis County in April 1962.
 It was the first district in the United States to simultaneously construct three campuses.
 The $47.2 million bond issue approved in 1965 was the largest in the history of U.S. community college development at that time.
 More than one-half the households in the St. Louis area include at least one person who has attended STLCC.

-- For every $1 invested in their STLCC education, students receive a return on that investment of more than $5 in higher future income over their working careers.
+- Research shows that for every $1 invested in their STLCC education, students receive a return on that investment of $5.10 in higher future income over their working careers.

-- From a taxpayer perspective, every $1 of state or local tax money invested in STLCC returns $2.10.
+- From a taxpayer perspective, every $1 of state or local tax money invested in STLCC returns $2.40 in benefits.

-- STLCC’s annual impact on St. Louis is $2.5 billion or approximately 2.7 percent of the total St. Louis area economy.
+- STLCC’s annual impact on St. Louis is $2 billion, or approximately 1.9 percent of the total St. Louis area economy.

-- STLCC contributes $158 million in taxable income to the Missouri economy each year.
+- STLCC contributes more than $178 million in taxable income to the Missouri economy each year.

-- Compared to someone with only a high school diploma, associate degree graduates earn $13,300 more annually, on average, over the course of a working lifetime.
+- Compared to someone with only a high school diploma, associate degree graduates, on average, earn $10,600 more annually over the course of a working lifetime.

 Florissant Valley campus, Ferguson; Center for Workforce Innovation, Ferguson; Forest Park campus, west St. Louis City; William J. Harrison Education Center, north St. Louis City; Meramec campus, Kirkwood; Wildwood campus, west St. Louis County; South County Education & University Center, south St. Louis County; Joseph P. Cosand Community College Center, downtown St. Louis City; Workforce Solutions Group, Bridgeton; STLCC Corporate College, Bridgeton

-Fall 2013 -- 24,009 credit students.
-Through credit courses, continuing education and workforce development programs, STLCC annually serves more than 80,000 students.
+Fall 2016 -- 19,052 credit students.
+Through credit courses, continuing education and workforce development programs, STLCC annually serves nearly 69,000 students.

 STLCC offers 15 college-transfer and 90-plus career programs in the areas of art and design, business, civil and community service, engineering and technology, health and office professions; plus continuing education, developmental, and business/industrial training programs